-Why Your Toddler Won’t Go to Sleep (And How to Make Bedtime Easier)
+Why Your Toddler Won’t Go to Sleep (And How to Make Bedtime Easier Tonight)

-If your toddler won’t go to sleep, you’re not alone.
+If your toddler won’t go to sleep or keeps waking up, you’re not alone.

-Bedtime can suddenly turn into delays, call-backs, extra hugs, and repeated trips out of the room.
-It may feel like they are fighting sleep on purpose — even when they are clearly exhausted.
+Bedtime can quickly turn into delays, call-backs, extra hugs, and repeated trips out of the room.
+It can feel like your toddler is fighting sleep — even when they are clearly exhausted.

-But when a toddler won’t go to sleep, the problem usually isn’t sleep itself.
+But when a toddler won’t go to sleep, the issue usually isn’t sleep itself.
 It’s what’s happening in the body and environment before bedtime.

 Disclaimer: This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no extra cost to you.